HMS Doris (1808): Career

 On 8 May chased an American schooner from New York through the estuary and into Pearl River.
 The American succeeded in reaching Whampoa where she anchored.
 Doris than sent her boats with 70 men into the river and captured the American ship.
 Only one British seaman was killed but several of the Americans died.
 The boarding party from Doris cut the schooner’s cables to sail her out from Chinese jurisdiction but the ship went aground.
 The boarding party then abandoned her.

 Doris finally brought Hunter into Bombay on 12 August for the recently established Vice admiralty court to condemn.

 Doris apparently returned to Canton because around mid-September her boats recaptured Arabella, which the Portuguese had moved just outside Macanese waters.
 The American letter of marque ship had captured Arabella as Arabella was sailing from Bengal to Sumatra.
 Rambler brought Arabella with her as Rambler sailed onto Canton, but sent her into Macao when the Americans realized that Doris was at Canton.
 Doriss retaking of Arabella sparked a small incident between the British East India Company and the local authorities, who eventually accepted that Arabella was a lawful prize to Doris.

 Captain O'Brien, of Doris found he could not sell his prize, Arabella, on the China coast.
 When he received orders to proceed to Malacca after his replacement had arrived he wanted to take Arabella with him to try to sell her in Malaya.
 However, the night before they were to leave a severe gale caused Arabella to break her cables.
 She then broke up on nearby rocks.

 Post-war

 Doris place in ordinary in 1815.
 She was recommissioned in 1821 and served two tours of duty on the South America station during the Chilean and Brazilian wars of independence and the Cisplatine War of 1825-1828 between Argentina and Brazil.

 Fate

-By the late 1820s, decayed timbers in her bow made her unfit for further service, and she was sold at Valparaiso in April 1829.
+By the late 1820s, decayed timbers in her bow made her unfit for further service, and she was sold at Valparaíso in April 1829.